MartinPetkov/GCTF2021BeginnersQuestWriteups/14-web-quotedb/README.md

 HTTP Status 200
 ```

 That was quick.
-Probably the id, quote and author.
+There are 3 columns, probably the id, quote and author.

 Next, let's look for the existence of metadata tables:

 ```
 /?id=77 UNION SELECT 1,2,3 FROM user_tables